dotnet/docs-mobile/docs/android/building-apps/build-items.md

 will end up in the `assets1` asset pack.

 The additional metadata is only supported on .NET for Android 9 and above.

+## AndroidAarLibrary

+The Build action of `AndroidAarLibrary` should be used to directly reference `.aar` files.
+This build action will be most commonly used by Xamarin Components.
+Namely to include references to `.aar` files that are required to get Google Play and other services working.

+Files with this Build action will be treated in a similar fashion to the embedded resources found in Library projects.
+The `.aar` will be extracted into the intermediate directory.
+Then any assets, resource and `.jar` files will be included in the appropriate item groups.

 ## AndroidAotProfile